nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ![UndoCommandActivityDiagram.png](images/UndoCommandActivityDiagram.png)

 #### Design considerations:
-1. undoHistory and redoHistory are implemented with Stacks as the behavior of always operating on the most recent action is consistent with the Last-In-First-Out (LIFO) nature of a Stack.
+1. undoHistory and redoHistory are implemented with stacks as the behavior of always operating on the most recent action is consistent with the Last-In-First-Out (LIFO) nature of a stack.
 2. Although storing the state of the program after every user action is not memory efficient, our test runs revealed that the memory usage was insignificant and thus this design can be safely implemented.
 3. The undo/redo commands does not support the following commands: `appointments`, `find`, `today`, `upcoming`, `find-i`, `find-p`, `patients`, `exit`, `help` and `list`.
 The rationale is as such:
     * The `find`, `today` and `upcoming` commands can be undone by the `appointments` and `list` command and vice versa.